top of page

 whole eggs

-Eggs are a rich source of lutein and zeaxanthin, two of the most important antioxidants for eye health.
-Lutein and zeaxanthin accumulate in the macula, a small, central portion of the retina that is responsible for central vision.
+Egg yolks are a natural source of lutein and zeaxanthin.
+These antioxidants accumulate in the macula, a small, central portion of the retina responsible for central vision.
+When they collect in the retina, they help filter harmful blue light.
+Eggs also provide protein, which supports overall eye function.

 nuts

-Incorporating eye-healthy foods into your diet will ensure you are getting enough of the crucial nutrients for eye health.
-However, it is necessary to note that while a healthy diet could improve eyesight and protect against age-related vision loss, it is not a 100% guarantee.
+Incorporating eye-healthy foods into your diet will ensure you are getting enough crucial nutrients for eye health.
+However, while a healthy diet could improve eyesight and protect against age-related vision loss, it is not a 100% guarantee.

-Other factors such as genetics, environmental factors, acquired eye diseases, and lifestyle choices can also play a role in the health of your eyes.
-Overall, eating a healthy diet is one important step you can take to protect your eyes.
+Genetics, environmental factors, acquired eye diseases, and lifestyle choices can also play a role in the health of your eyes.
+Overall, eating a healthy diet is one important step to take.

-But it is also advisable to consult with your eye doctor or healthcare provider to develop a personalized plan for maintaining your eye health.
-By doing that you are also making sure not to ignore any crucial dietary restrictions that might affect your health and avoid potential allergy reactions to some of these foods.
+Consult your eye doctor or healthcare provider to develop a personalized plan for maintaining your eye health.
+By doing that, you are also not ignoring any crucial dietary restrictions and avoiding allergic reactions to some of these foods.

 Read more about how to improve your eye health in Ophthalmology24's For Patients blog section.